 5. Cerulean lake

-This easily accessible lake (ca. 30 minute walk from campsite) is another gem waiting to be photographed.
+This easily accessible lake (ca. 30-minute walk from the campsite) is another gem waiting to be photographed.
 Its pristine clear waters and reflections of the Sunburst peak – another recognizable summit in the park, are unrivaled.

 6. Wonder Pass